mydaytrip/partner-api/source/includes/trip-api.md

 | 403         | Forbidden request - trying to track a booking owned by someone else. |
 | 404         | Booking not found.                                                   |

-## Drivers endpoint
+## Trip Drivers

 This endpoint allows you to retrieve the information about driver(s) and vehicle(s) currently assigned to the trip.
 The assigned driver might change so it is recommended to pass this information to the customer only few days before the trip and give him an update if the response of this endpoint changes.
-The `driverId` returned by this endpoint is the same as the `driverId` returned by the [/tracking](#tracking-endpoint) endpoint and can be used to identify which driver is at which position in case of trips with multiple drivers.
+The `driverId` returned by this endpoint is the same as the `driverId` returned by the [/tracking](#trip-tracking) endpoint and can be used to identify which driver is at which position in case of trips with multiple drivers.

 Proposed frequency of calling this endpoint depending on the time before the departure time: